 - return an expired card or previous card (where the card has been reissued) to Ministerial and Parliamentary Services (M&PS) for destruction.

 Lost or Stolen Cards

-Lost or stolen cards must be immediately reported to the EMB Helpdesk, and in the case of stolen cards, should also be reported to the Police.
+Lost or stolen cards must be immediately reported to the Parliamentarians' Help Desk, and in the case of stolen cards, should also be reported to the Police.
 M&PS will cancel the card, to prevent any fraudulent use, and arrange for a new card to be issued.
 A Senator or Member will be personally liable for any fares incurred against a lost card that has not been reported.
 Where a card reported as lost or stolen is subsequently found, it must not be used and must be returned to M&PS for destruction.

 Use of EFTPOS Facility